-The IDE consists of the following windows (see Figure 1):
+The IDE consists of the following panes (see Figure 1):

-- The project view that contains a list of files included in a project.
-To open a file for editing double click on it in the list. - The output window where all output from building etc. is printed.
+- The project view that contains a list of files included in the project.
+To open a file for editing simply double click on it in the list. - The output window where all the output from building the project is printed out.

 Many commands also have hot-keys (like most Windows programs) to make work more efficient.
-There is also a toolbar with some of the commands.
-Some commands are currently non-implemented and therefore disabled at all times.
+There is also a toolbar for easier access.
+Some commands are currently not implemented, and therefore are disabled.

-To configure the IDE, choose Options from the File menu.
-You can change COM settings, compiler executable, paths etc. When you start MipsIt the first time it will normally autoconfigure correctly except for the COM-port.
-This can normally be ignored - just klick OK.
+To configure the IDE, go to File -> Options... .
+You can change COM settings, compiler executable, paths etc. When you start MipsIt for the first time it will normally auto-configure correctly, except that it will complain about not being able to open the COM-port.
+This can normally be ignored - just click OK.